snimpids/Thesis-Research/README.md

 MATLAB Files:
 =============

+\begin{itemize}
-rudin.m - found online at http://www.math.ucla.edu/~lvese/285j.1.05s/index.html.
+\item rudin.m - found online at http://www.math.ucla.edu/~lvese/285j.1.05s/index.html.
 This site is the course website for a graduate course at UCLA.
 There are useful assignments and references posted as well.
 I have saved a complete web page on the math department server.
+\end{itemize}